top of page

 • 23 September 2025 (COB): Final EOIs must be submitted to the ACT Government.

 • Late October 2025: The ACT Government will assess all EOIs and release final place allocations to RTOs.
-It is unlikely any RTO receives all products or total places requested due to budget and skills needs.

 • From November 2025: Skilled Capital enrolments will open, subject to the number of funded places awarded.